navigating-stories/orange-story-navigator/doc/widgets/tutorial6.md

 - Outcome: The documents will be loaded into the workspace for further analysis.

 ### Step 2: Extract Subject-Verb-Object (SVO) Tuples
 Next, connect the documents to the **Narrative Network widget**.
 This widget will analyze the text and identify *subject-verb-object (SVO) tuples* that will help you study the relationships between characters (subjects) and actions (verbs).
+Note that here the verb is called "action" in the Narrative Network output.

 - Task: Extract SVO tuples using the Narrative Network widget.
 - Outcome: A table of SVO tuples representing the relationships between characters and actions.